Helen Hoffmann

 - Stepfather: Dr. William J. Schlosser (identified as “parents, Dr. and Mrs. William J. Schlosser” in the death notice)

-- Sister: Mildred (listed as “Miss Mildred Schlosser” / “sister Mildred” in the obituaries — took the Schlosser name)
+- Half-sister: Mildred (listed as “Miss Mildred Schlosser” / “sister Mildred” in the obituaries — took the Schlosser name)

 - Grandmother: Mrs. C. B. Menger (paternal grandmother of Minnie; matriarch of the Menger family)